-This guide contains information about installing and configuring your Advanced Wireless 11g Router.
+This manual contains information about installing and configuring your High-Performance Wireless Router.
 It is designed to guide users through the correct setup procedures for appropriate hardware installation and basic configuration.
-Later, it shows how to complete advanced configurations to get the best operating performance from this Advanced Wireless 11g Router.
+Later, it shows how to complete advanced configurations to get the best operating performance from this High-Performance Wireless Router.